Your membership matters.

 AGB Membership is open to:

-- Boards of colleges, universities, and systems accredited (or accreditation candidate) by a regional agency recognized by the Council for Higher Education Accreditation
+- Boards of colleges, universities, and systems accredited (or accreditation candidate) by an agency recognized by the Council for Higher Education Accreditation

 - Advisory (nongoverning) and quasi-governing boards of institutions or campuses within public multicampus or statewide systems of higher education